Germany is represented in JPIAMR by the Federal Ministry of Education and Research (BMBF).

 - National contributions to international AMR (related) research programs and activities:

-- Since 2018 BMBF has invested € 50 million into all business activities of the Global Antibiotic Research and Development Partnership (GARDP).
+- Between 2018 and 2027, BMBF invests € 111.7 million in business activities of the Global Antibiotic Research and Development Partnership (GARDP).

-- BMBF has taken the lead in setting up the Global Antimicrobial Resistance Research and Development Hub (Global AMR R&D Hub)) and in financing its secretariat located in Berlin with overall € 5.5 million (since 2018).
+- BMBF has taken the lead in setting up the Global Antimicrobial Resistance Research and Development Hub (Global AMR R&D Hub)) and in financing its secretariat located in Berlin with overall € 5.4 million (since 2018).
 The Hub serves as an international overarching forum for information and alignment of R&D priorities, funding instruments and incentive mechanism.
-The chairmanship has recently been taken over by Norway and Canada.
+The board of members is chaired by Norway and Canada.

 - BMBF is a founding member (2003) of the European and Developing Countries Clinical Trials Partnership (EDCTP), which supports joint European-African research consortia developing drugs, vaccines and therapeutics also for bacterial infections.
 BMBF has supported EDCTP with financial and in-kind contributions ever since and will also support the Global Health EDCTP3 Joint Undertaking that was established in 2021.